vezzolter/DSA/README.md

     - Hash Set
     - Bloom filter
     - Cuckoo filter
-  - String
-    - String.md
-    - String

 # &#129309; Contributing
 As my educational journey progresses, I may discover new areas of interest within data structures and algorithms.
 I welcome and value contributions from the community, as they greatly enrich my competence and knowledge in this domain.
-Whether it's code improvements, bug reports, suggestions for new topics or you are just interested in discussions on particular topics — feel free to reach out.
+Whether it's code improvements, bug reports, suggestions for new projects or you are just interested in discussions on particular topics — feel free to reach out.
 Your input is highly appreciated indeed!
 - If you have any suggestions or ideas, please reach out via email, GitHube, LinkedIn or Telegram.
 - If you want to contribute code or other resources, please try to keep the existing style guidelines.
 - Please respect both your and mine time and effort.

-# &#128231; Contact Information
+# &#128231; Contacts
 - &#128236; Email: [vezzolter@gmail.com](mailto:vezzolter@gmail.com)
 - &#128572; GitHub: [Maksym Ozerov's profile](https://github.com/vezzolter)
 - &#128100; LinkedIn: [Maksym Ozerov's profile](https://www.linkedin.com/in/maksym-ozerov-b07873231/)